diffplug/gitfromscratch/manuscript/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 # Sticky-notes and paintbrushes

-What's a branch, you ask?
-Well, you might think this is a branch:
+You might think this is a branch:

 ![Feature branch](simple-branch.png)